ramyabala221190/NgrxPluralsightConcepts/README.md

 The store is initialised as below in the imports section:
     StoreModule.forRoot(reducer)

 The store must intialised to the reducer that creates the application state.
 There can be multiple reducers to cater to every feature.

 reducer is the AppModule reducer.

 We also define a reducer for every feature and initialise the store in each feature module as:
 StoreModule.forFeature('name of state',reducer_name)

 Reducer modifies the slice of state and replaces the existing state slice with the modified one making it immutable.
-So we replace the state instead ofmodifying the existing state.
+So we replace the state instead of modifying the existing state.

-Selector must be a pure function
-Always define a selector for every bit of state and then compose them as needed to get the desired data
+Selector must be a pure function.Always define a selector for every bit of state and then compose them as needed to get the desired data

 Effects take an action,do some work and dispatch a new action.